UPPS 06.05.05 - Official Social Media Accounts

 Texas State encourages discussion, questions, and criticism, but asks that you keep your comments and posts relevant and respectful.
 We may remove any post or ban anyone who violates these guidelines.
 We will not tolerate personal attacks, inappropriate language, racism, and spamming.
 Texas State reserves the right to remove posts advertising commercial products as well as posts that are inaccurate or that violate the channel’s terms of service.

-If an administrator sees a worrisome post involving threats of violence, or if a post is brought to their attention in a direct message, they must contact the Texas State University Police Department.
+If an administrator sees a worrisome post involving threats of violence, or if a post is brought to their attention in a direct message, they must contact the University Police Department.
 To report an emergency or crime in progress, they must call 911.
-For posts involving student conduct, administrators must contact the Dean of Students Office.
+For posts involving potenial violations of the code of student conduct, administrators must contact the Dean of Students Office.
 If someone reports a violation of the sexual misconduct policy, administrators must contact the Title IX coordinator.
 All reporting obligations that apply to faculty and staff offline, apply on social media.

 Social media accounts should be kept current.
 Any Texas State social media sites with no activity for 90 days or more should be inactivated by the account administrator.